 To cope with the stresses of motherhood, women may be prone to engaging in unhealthy behaviors, such as comfort eating, poor diet choices, smoking, and inactivity.
 And women report feeling the effects of stress on their physical health more than men do.

 A stress response that may manifest as “fight-or-flight” in men may manifest as “tend-and-befriend” in women.
 Evolutionarily, males may have responded to stressors by either overcoming or fleeing them, whereas women may have responded by nurturing offspring and affiliating with social groups.

 The neural (brain) response to stress differs between men and women.
 For example, research shows that when pressured to perform a challenging math task, men show increased activity in the right prefrontal cortex (the thinking and problem-solving area), whereas women showed increased activity in the limbic system – the area of the brain involved with emotion.
 And these brain changes lasted longer in women, which may help explain why the rate of depression and anxiety disorders is twice as high for women.

-It is important for women to understand how stress also affects fathers.
+It is important for women to understand how parenting stress also affects fathers.

 So how do dads manage the stresses of fatherhood?

 Balancing work and family life leaves many men feeling as if they’re drowning in a sea of work, bills and parenting responsibilities.
 Most men rank work, family and money as their top three stressors.
 Men, more often than women, report that parenting stress negatively affects job satisfaction and job performance, which can ultimately lead to family financial difficulties, which in turn, can lead to more marital discord.
 And marital conflict leads to more stress, which compromises parenting.
 You can see the vicious cycle!